ppetrovtv/pine_script_docs/source/Introduction.rst

 **Pine Script**.
 It allows users to create customized indicators and run them on our servers.
 Pine was designed as a lightweight language focused on the specific task of developing indicators.
-TradingView's built-in indicators have been coded in Pine.
+Most of TradingView's built-in indicators have been coded in Pine.
 It is our explicit goal to keep Pine accessible and easy to understand for the broadest possible audience.